 HealthBridge builds capacity of health workers in northwestern Vietnam

-In early November the HealthBridge Maternal, Newborn and Child Health team delivered a four-day training program to healthcare providers in Son La province of Vietnam.
+The HealthBridge Maternal, Newborn and Child Health team delivered a four-day training program in November 2016 to healthcare providers in Son La province of Vietnam.
 This TOT– or training of trainers – was a component of our project Saving Lives of Mothers and Children in Vietnam and Nepal.
 The training was delivered to 17 people, including members of the Son La provincial Reproductive Health Care Centre, Son La Medical College, district health centres of Thuan Chau and Yen Chau, and commune health centres.

 The training included instruction on clinical best practices for labour and delivery, as well as antenatal, postpartum and newborn care.
 Teaching aids allowed not only visual demonstrations, but also provided each participant with hands-on learning opportunities for the clinical techniques being taught.